NiekMSoftware/LearnOpenGL/README.md

 - GLM (math)
 - ImGui, stb, JSON (present; not all are currently wired into builds)

-Each component retains its own license in its repository; consult their upstreams if redistributing.
+Each component retains its own license in its repository; consult their upstreaming if redistributing.
 Within this workspace they are used as source dependencies.

 ---

 ## License
 This workspace is for learning and experimentation.
-If you plan to distribute binaries or the `GLCore` library independently, review and include licenses for GLFW, glad, and GLM (and any other libraries you enable).
+If you plan to distribute binaries or the [GLCore](GLCore) library independently, review and include licenses for GLFW, glad, and GLM (and any other libraries you enable).

 ---

 ## Status
-Last updated: 2025-11-04 11:13 (local).
+Last updated: 2025-11-04 12:54 (local).